8 Best Home Warranty Companies of 2022

 The Premium Platinum Plan

-There's also plenty of a la carte add-ons for extra coverage.
+There are also plenty of a la carte add-ons for extra coverage.

 |Premier Plan||$32 a month / $350 a year|